Satyamsikarwar/kelp_backend/README.md

 This is a fastapi code and sqlalchemy orm and postgresql is being used for the db.
+Make you own db connection since i was using postgresql in my local. create a .env file and add your db password as DB_PASSWORD="xyz".
 To run the code create a virtual environment and do pip install -r requirement.txt to install the packages and run command uvicorn main:app --reload or python -m uvicorn main:app --reload.
 After that you will see the app running on localhost:8000 and go to localhost:8000/docs to see swagger documentation and test the apis on swagger.
 Upload file is asynchronous event a seperate task runs in the background to process files.
 It takes the files stored in a queue and processes one by one.